A woman with glasses using her laptop with some worry.

 The Ability-To-Repay/Qualified Mortgage Rule (ATR/QM Rule), Explained

-The ATR/QM Rule requires institutions, individuals and groups to make a “reasonable and good faith determination” concerning a consumer’s ability to repay a loan according to its terms.
+The ATR/QM Rule requires institutions, individuals and groups to make a “reasonable and good faith determination” of a consumer’s ability to repay a loan according to its terms.
 This must happen before the lender creates a residential mortgage.

 The ATR/QM Rule also sets in place other provisions that limit prepayment penalties and enforce record-keeping up to 3 years after both parties sign the loan contract.